GENERAL TERMS & CONDITIONS (GTC)

-This is where you will find the General Terms & Conditions of TER HELL & CO.
-GMBH.
+This is where you will find the General Terms & Conditions (GTC) of TER Chemicals GmbH & Co.
+KG.

-These General Terms & Conditions as well as those of other companies in the TER CHEMICALS DISTRIBUTION GROUP are available to you in our Download Area as PDF files.
+These General Terms & Conditions are available to you in our Download Area as PDF files.

-General Terms & Conditions of Sale of the TER HELL & Co.
-GmbH
+General Terms & Conditions of Sale of the TER Chemicals GmbH & Co.
+KG

 1. General information and scope of application